AMReX-Astro/Castro/docs_new/source/AMR.rst

 it means that when the form of the source term is changed, the form of the corrector term is changed too.
-For example, it is less easy to write down the form of this corrector term for the flux-based gravitational energy source term that is now standard in .
+For example, it is less easy to write down the form of this corrector term for the flux-based gravitational energy source term that is now standard in Castro.
 Second, gravity is a relatively easy case due to its linearity in the density and the gravitational acceleration; other source terms representing more complicated physics might not have an easily